William F. Stutts

 - JD University of Virginia

-Bill Stutts, a partner in Baker Botts L.L.P. in Austin, teaches "Regulation of Financial Markets."
-He received his J.D. from the University of VIrginia in 1976, where he was Executive Editor of the Virginia Law Review.
-During his earlier undergraduate work at the University of Texas at Austin, he was a Junior Fellow (dissertation: "The Rhetoric and Ideology of Class in Texas Populism, 1887- 1899"; it has been verified that at least four persons have read that dissertation, not counting Mr. Stutts and his mother).
-During some sessions at the University of Texas Law School, he has also taught "Money Transfers, Money Laundering and Terrorist FInancing" as a seminar course.
+Bill Stutts teaches "Regulation of Financial Markets" and practices with Baker Botts L.L.P. in Austin.
+He received his J.D. from the University of Virginia in 1976, where he was Executive Editor of the Virginia Law Review.
+During his earlier undergraduate work at the University of Texas at Austin, he was a UT Junior Fellow (His Junior Fellow dissertation carries the title "The Rhetoric and Ideology of Class in Texas Populism, 1887- 1899", and it has been verified that at least four persons have read that dissertation, not counting Mr. Stutts and his mother.)
+During some sessions at the University of Texas Law School, he has also taught "Money Transfers, Money Laundering and Terrorist Financing" as a seminar course.

-To the almost total stupefication of his spouse, he was recognied by the UT Student Bar Association as Adjunct Professor of the Year at the law school for academic year 2012-2013.
+To the almost total stupefaction of his spouse, he was recognized by the UT Student Bar Association as Adjunct Professor of the Year at the law school for academic year 2012-2013.
 He is a fellow of the American Law Institute and of the American College of Investment Counsel, and is active in the American Bar Association.